mesosphere/dcos-docs-site/pages/dkp/konvoy/2.0/install/air-gapped/new/index.md

 ## Create a new AWS Kubernetes cluster in the existing infrastructure

-1. Name your cluster anything you like:
+1. Give your cluster a name suitable for your environment:

     ```sh
     export CLUSTER_NAME=$(whoami)-aws-air-gapped-cluster